 Enjoy a moderate circular walk around the village of Horsey in the Norfolk Broads National Park, discovering marshland, wild coast and grey seals.
 Map and route.

 Take a hike through creaking pinewoods, beside wildlife-rich marshes and along one of Britain’s most beautiful beaches on the North Norfolk coast.
 Map and route.

 The British landscape is strewn with unusual-looking reminders of our ancient past.
 One such landform is the pingo, a small pond of surprising significance.
 Find out more about the Great Eastern Pingo Trail.

 Once the home of wealthy monks, a famous knight and an industrious farmer, this lonesome relic now stands empty, save for the occasional crow, owl and wintertime wren.
 Find out more about Benet’s Abbey.

 Holme Dunes, Norfolk

-Take the Norfolk Coast Path along the dunes and out on to the beach.
-This expanse of sand is often empty in winter, save the bar-tailed godwits, oystercatchers and dunlin that stalk the peat-beds exposed at low tide.
+Take the Norfolk Coast Path along the dunes and out on to the expanse of sand is often empty in winter, save the bar-tailed godwits, oystercatchers and dunlin that stalk the peat-beds exposed at low tide.
 Watching birds is an excuse to loiter, focus, slow down.
 Find out more about Holme Dunes.